jonnyabrams/runrunrun/README.md

 In the top right of the screen there's an Organiser Portal button, which clicks through to a dropdown selector featuring all of the events organisers.
 After selecting their own company, each organiser can see their overall takings and a list of all their events, each of which contains a link to each race startlist.
 Total takings are also broken down and displayed by each individual event and race.

+## Instructions for Use

+1. Clone this repo and navigate into it from the terminal

+2. Run the command `npm start` and go to [http://localhost:3000/](http://localhost:3000/) in your browser

 ## Improvements I Would Like to Make

 With more time, I would like to have implemented the following: